 What Makes a Witness a Credible Witness?

 At the scene of the accident you’ll always want to get the information of each witness, regardless if later on they’re a good witness or not.
-Our car accident lawyers here at The Millar Law Firm will be able to help you know which witnesses the courts would consider credible.

 If you’re wondering for yourself if the witness was credible, you’ll want to ask yourself these questions: